Mosaic.wav

-Mosaic.wav (モザイクウェブ, Mozaiku Webu) (stylized MOSAIC.WAV) is a Japanese moe-pop band from Akihabara, widely known for doing theme songs to eroge, they eventually began to produce their own original work in 2004.
-In an interview with JaME, Kayamori stated their name was chosen in connection to church windows, and that they believe that the name really represents colour and different passions.
+Mosaic.wav (モザイクウェブ, Mozaiku Webu) (stylized MOSAIC.WAV) is a Japanese moe-pop band from Akihabara that’s widely known for doing theme songs to eroge based visual novels; they eventually began to produce their own original work starting from 2004.
+During an interview with JaME, Kayamori stated their name was chosen in connection to church windows, and that they believe that the name really represents colour and different passions.
 The second half of the band's name refers to the digital sound file format WAV.
 Their songs have also been used as opening songs for Sumomomo Momomo and Kyouran Kazoku Nikki.
 The band is fronted by vocalist MI-KO with Susumu Kayamori on keyboard and Masaya Koike on guitar.

 Career

-Mosaic.wav officially formed in 2004 after composing several eroge theme songs.
+Mosaic.wav has originally formed in 2004 after composing several eroge fused theme songs.
 The group refers to their musical style as "Akiba-Pop", in reference to Akihabara, which is closely associated with otaku culture.

-In 2015, MOSAIC.WAV composed the soundtrack for the anime adaptation of School-Live!.
+In 2015, MOSAIC.WAV has composed the soundtrack for the anime adaptation of the novel series School-Live!.